Outcome-Based Agile

 Simply put, Outcome-Based Agile is:

-A clear set of business-aligned deliverables
+A clear set of customer-aligned deliverables with target timeframes

 How It Works